 Middle school students, however, are a tougher crowd.
 It seems that many middle schoolers either really love or really hate reading.
 For those students who haven’t decided how they feel about reading, the middle years are crucial to creating either lifelong readers or non-readers who dismiss reading as only a school activity.
 If they already hate reading, middle school may be their last opportunity to turn those thoughts around.

-It is vital that we give these in-between readers that gentle shove needed to land them into the group that loves reading.
+It is vital that we give our middle school non-readers the gentle shove they need to land them into the group that loves reading.

 So how do we adapt Reading Bingo into something that is popular with middle schoolers?
 Five ideas that may help…

 Looking for more?
 The full version is at the bottom of this post.

 1. Make Middle School Reading Bingo categories both general and specific.